-Indian laws limit our ability to raise capital outside India and may limit the ability of others to acquire us, which could prevent us from operating our business or entering into a transaction that is in the best interests of our shareholders.
+Indian laws limit our ability to raise capital outside India, which could prevent us from operating our business or entering into a transaction that is in the best interests of our shareholders.

 Indian law relating to foreign exchange management constrains our ability to raise capital outside India through the issuance of equity or convertible debt securities.
 Generally, any foreign investment in, or acquisition of, an Indian company does not require the approval from relevant government authorities in India, including the RBI.

 However, in a number of industrial sectors, there are restrictions on foreign investment in Indian companies.
 Changes to the policies may create restrictions on our capital raising abilities.
 For example, a limit on the foreign equity ownership of Indian technology companies or pricing restrictions on the issuance of ADRs / GDRs may constrain our ability to seek and obtain additional equity investment by foreign investors.
 In addition, these restrictions, if applied to us, may prevent us from entering into certain transactions, such as an acquisition by a non-Indian company, which might otherwise be beneficial for us and the holders of our equity shares and ADSs.